WeblateOrg/weblate/docs/admin/install.rst

 * The SQL mode should be set to ``STRICT_TRANS_TABLES``.

-MySQL 8.x, MariaDB 10.5.x or newer have reasonable default configuration so that no server tweaking should be necessary and all what is needed can be configured on the client side.
+MySQL 8.x, MariaDB 10.5.x or newer have reasonable default configuration so that no server tweaking should be necessary, and all that is needed can be configured on the client side.

 Below is an example :file:`/etc/my.cnf.d/server.cnf` for a server with 8 GB of RAM.
 These settings should be sufficient for most installs.
-MySQL and MariaDB have tunables that will increase the performance of your server that are considered not necessary unless you are planning on having large numbers of concurrent users accessing the system.
-See the various vendors documentation on those details.
+MySQL and MariaDB have tunables to increase server performance that are considered not necessary unless you are planning on having large numbers of concurrent users accessing the system.
+See the various vendors documentation for details about this.

-It is absolutely critical to reduce issues when installing that the setting ``innodb_file_per_table`` is set properly and MySQL/MariaDB restarted before you start your Weblate install.
+To reduce issues it is absolutely critical that the ``innodb_file_per_table`` setting is configured correctly and that MySQL/MariaDB is restarted before Weblate is installed.

 .. code-block:: ini